launchbadge/sqlx/FAQ.md

 -----
 ### How can I bind an array to a `VALUES()` clause?
 How can I do bulk inserts?

-Like the above, SQLx currently does not support this in the general case right now but will in 0.6.
+Like the above, SQLx currently does not support this in the general case right now but will in the future.

 However, **Postgres** also has a feature to save the day here!
 You can pass an array to `UNNEST()` and it will treat it as a temporary table: